ThatCakeID/os-thm-js/README.md

        <script src="https://raw.githubusercontent.com/ThatCakeID/os-thm-js/dev/os-thm-js.js"></script>

       - use stable or beta version (local) with:
-        * You need to download the js file from http://os-thm.thatcakeid.com

        <script src="./os-thm-js.js"></script>

+      You need to download the js file from http://os-thm.thatcakeid.com

+2. initialize os-thm with:

+            InitializeTheme();

-2. then get and select themes with:
+3. get and select themes with:

         getThemes().then((data) => {
             selectTheme(ThemeId);
         });

-3. apply colors to elements:
+4. apply colors to elements:

         setTextColor('button');
         setBackgroundColor('button');